Master's in Biotechnology

 - Biocomputing (BioPython and Bioconductor)

-Students applying for this program should have a Bachelor's degree in the sciences (Chemistry, Biology, Zoology, Animal Science, or other related field.).
+Students applying for this program should have a Bachelor's degree in the sciences (Chemistry, Biology, Zoology, Animal Science, or other related fields.).
 Undergraduate coursework in organic chemistry, biochemistry, and molecular biology are necessary for success in the CBG's graduate programs.

 An undergraduate GPA of 3.0 and above is required.
 While there is currently no GRE cutoff-score, the higher the score, the greater the chances that your application will be competitive and enhance your chances of admission.
 Texas Tech is committed to a holistic evaluation of applicants to its graduate programs, and students who do not meet these criteria will not be automatically excluded.
-Prospective students should include three reference letters with their application to the graduate school.
+Prospective students should include three reference letters with their application to graduate school.